Alternatives to Lasik

 LASIK surgery is the best known vision correction procedure available today.
 We hear about it on the radio, see it on television, and read about it in newspapers and magazines.
 But LASIK isn’t for everyone.
 For medical reasons or because of occupational considerations, many people need an effective alternative to LASIK.

 Aloha Laser Vision is a top provider of LASIK, but we are also proud of our expertise in achieving excellent results through alternative procedures.
-If LASIK isn’t appropriate for correcting your vision, Dr. Alan Faulkner can evaluate your situation and advise you about the results that many of our patients achieve through PRK and phakic IOLs.
+If LASIK isn’t appropriate for correcting your vision, Dr. Alan Faulkner or Dr. Neda Nikpoor can evaluate your situation and advise you about the results that many of our patients achieve through PRK and phakic IOLs.
 Please contact Aloha Laser Vision today to learn more about the alternatives to LASIK.

 Visian ICL™ & Toric ICL™